joshuanewman1993/joshuanewman1993/README.md

 ### Hola, I'm Josh 👋

 I am currently living in Melbourne, Australia.
-Writing code at A Cloud Guru where we are trying to revolutise learning cloud platforms online.
+Writing code at A Cloud Guru where we are trying to revolutionize learning cloud platforms online.

 I am orginally from the Leeds in the UK.